Ren'Py vs Pixi’VN

 ---|---|---|

-Ease of learning | It is intended for people who do not know how to program | You can get started quickly using a template, but as you progress in development and need to integrate new features, you will need to learn some basic skills in JavaScript/TypeScript, NodeJS and npm |
+Ease of learning | Intended for people who do not know how to program | You can get started quickly using a template, but as you progress and need to integrate new features, you will need to learn some basics of JavaScript/TypeScript, NodeJS, and npm |

 Is it a typed language? | ❌ (Using Python you can use types, but the Ren'Py compiler does not have type checking.
 Also, much of the native Ren'Py code does not use types.) | ✅ |

-Can you use the debug? | ❌ | ✅ |
+Can you use the debugger? | ❌ | ✅ |

 Package/libraries manager | ❌ | npm |

-Narrative Language | Ren'Py language and Python Statements | JavaScript/TypeScript and various narrative languages (including Ren'Py language) |
+Narrative Language | Ren'Py language and Python statements | JavaScript/TypeScript and various narrative languages (including Ren'Py language) |

 Mini-games implementation | You can use Ren'Py Creator-Defined Displayables (CDD) | You can use PixiJS or install other libraries |

-UI implementation | You can use Ren'Py screens | You can use PixiJS, React, Vue, Angular, etc. |
+UI implementation | You can use Ren'Py screens | You can use PixiJS, React, Vue, etc. |

-UI components | You can use components provided by Ren'Py.
-They are usually based on images. | Depending on the UI framework you choose, you can use the component library you prefer.
-For example Material-UI, Bootstrap, PixiJS UI, etc. |
+UI components | Components provided by Ren'Py, usually based on images | Depending on the UI framework, you can use any component library (e.g., Material-UI, Bootstrap, PixiJS UI, etc.) |

 Writing the narrative

-With Pixi’VN you can use JavaScript/TypeScript to write the narration.
+With Pixi’VN, you can use JavaScript/TypeScript to write the narration.
 You can also use various narrative languages (potentially you can integrate any narrative language using PixiVNJson).

 Example of Ren'Py: